No one knew Epstein’s dark secrets like Ghislaine Maxwell. How much did her testimony reveal?

 The Maxwell deposition is unlikely to deal directly with those figures, although they could appear in other documents to be released, such as depositions from others who gave sworn testimony and are asking that their names not be made public.

-Epstein might still be alive and thriving if not for the Herald’s Perversion of Justice series in November 2018 that spotlighted the deal that allowed him to avoid federal prosecution.
+Epstein might still be alive anf continuing his abuse if not for the Herald’s Perversion of Justice series in November 2018 that spotlighted the deal that allowed him to avoid federal prosecution.
 The U.S. attorney who inked the arrangement that allowed Epstein to only face lesser state charges was Alexander Acosta.
 He went on to be Trump’s labor secretary until resigning in July 2019, shortly after Epstein was arrested anew but on federal charges.

 To say that there is a lot of expectation surrounding Maxwell’s deposition would be an understatement.